stanleyjzheng/ignitionhacks/readme.md

 Truth be told, I've never done 2 rounds with a model before; Kaggle requires final submissions take less than 6 hours on an Nvidia Tesla P100 (so most of my past submissions would run out of time for 2 rounds), while mine took more than 4 hours on 2x Nvidia Tesla P100.
 Most of these steps were luck; I got lucky 2 rounds worked better than 1, and that pseudolabelling worked at all.
 I fully admit that luck played a large part in my scores.
 If the final test data had been hand-labelled, I would no doubt have gotten under 80%.
 These are just things you have to deal with when it comes to competitive data science; knowing what your data is made up of is extremely important.
 Theoretically, one could do 3 or more folds, in fact, the current [ImageNet SoTA](https://arxiv.org/abs/1911.04252) uses 3 iterations, but I decided against it.
 There is increased risk of error propogation, as well as diminishing returns.
 With no validation for my pseudolabels, I didn't want to risk it.

 I am extremely happy with my score and just wanted to share a few of the reasons for it.
 Thanks for being such a great community, I had a ton of fun!
 I wish everyone who participated in this competition the best of luck, and please feel free to message me on Discord at Stanley#1933 if you have any questions.
-I will put any FAQ below.